igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 Eventually you should end up with a situation where:

 1. The state of the feature is still stored in Redux
-2. But all related logic and side-effects are now managed by the Effector
+2. But all related logic and side effects are now managed by the Effector
-3. and all external consumers (UI-components, other features, etc) interact with the feature through its Effector-model.
+3. and all external consumers (UI-components, other features, etc.) interact with the feature through its Effector-model.

 After that you can safely move the state into the model and get rid of Redux-reducer for it: